 - You may not be eligible for positions with the U.S. government barring dual citizenship or requiring very high level security clearance

-But since most of us are not vying for positions for spies of the U.S. government, you might be relieved to know that you will encounter almost no negative impact from having dual citizenship.
+But since most of us are not vying for positions as spies for the U.S. government, you might be relieved to know that you will encounter almost no negative impact from having dual citizenship.
 Unlike the U.S., Italy will not tax its citizens abroad.
 If you are an Italian/U.S. dual citizen living in the U.S., you can continue to file your taxes as normal without any added steps for the Italian government.

-Since there are practically no drawbacks to obtaining Italian dual citizenship, it’s more practical to discuss the benefits of obtaining an Italian passport:
+Since there are practically no drawbacks to obtaining Italian dual citizenship, it’s more practical to discuss the benefits of obtaining an Italian passport.

-Ease of travel: Italian dual citizenship will allow you to travel, stay and work unrestricted in the E.U.
+Italian dual citizenship will allow you to travel, stay and work unrestricted in the E.U.
 You will never have to worry about a visa ever again and can live in Italy (and within the EU) for as long as you want, completely unrestricted as is your right.

-Employment prospects: European employers or employers sending their workers to Europe for extended periods of time will see your Italian citizenship as an asset.
+European employers or employers sending their workers to Europe for extended periods of time will see your Italian citizenship as an asset.
 Your passports mean less bureaucratic hassle for them and will be a point in your favor.

 For entrepreneurs, having Italian citizenship means that going into business within the European Union is also significantly easier than it is for Americans with single citizenship.

-Affordable education: Education in Italy is extremely affordable, as is education in much of the E.U.
+Education in Italy is extremely affordable, as is education in much of the E.U.
 Italian citizenship allows you and your children to study in Italy and pay EU tuition rates within EU universities.
 This means significant savings.

-Purchasing property: Having Italian dual citizenship entitles you to hassle free property renting and buying.
+Having Italian dual citizenship entitles you to hassle free property renting and buying.
 For an Italian citizen, the bureaucracy of home ownership will be significantly pared down.

 Did you obtain an Italian passport?
 What opportunities or advantages did it give you?
 Tell us in the comments.